jvansch1/ycharts-wiki/Home.md

-# Technology Stack
+# YCharts Technology Overview
-The following is a description of the major components of our technology stack.
+The following is a description of the major components of our technology stack, deployment and development process.

 ## High Level Stack
 * [Python](http://python.org) is our backend programming language.
 We are standardized around Python 3.x